simeononsecurity/simeononsecurity.ch/content/articles/building-a-human-firewall_-training-employees-in-cybersecurity/index.en.md

 3. **Cybersecurity Awareness Campaigns**: Launch awareness campaigns to reinforce the importance of cybersecurity and promote a culture of security within the organization.
 These campaigns can include posters, email reminders, and interactive activities to engage employees.

-> **Tip**: Encourage employees to share their cybersecurity experiences and lessons learned to foster a collaborative learning environment.
+> **Tip**: Encourage employees to share their cybersecurity experiences and lessons learned to build a collaborative learning environment.

 4. **Regular Communication**: Maintain open lines of communication with employees regarding cybersecurity updates, policy changes, and incident reporting procedures.
 This will ensure that employees are aware of any changes and can promptly report any suspicious activities or incidents.